-Sometimes we've got to take some drugs to balance other stuff going on with our health, like antibiotics and prescriptions.
-These can mess with the microbiome and skin, so it's important to know how to help yourself without throwing off your skin.
+Sometimes we've got to take some medications to balance our health, including antibiotics.
+These can mess with the microbiome and skin, so it's important to know how to offset these effects without throwing off your skin.

-You have to give skin added support when consuming things like caffeine, or when involved in recreational drinking and smoking.
+You also have to give your skin added support when consuming things like caffeine, or when involved in recreational drinking and smoking.

 Eat something green more than once a day, drink a lot of water, and avoid sugar and processed foods.
 Take a probiotic or drink kombucha.

 Mind your skincare, and don’t skip taking off your makeup or cleansing and moisturizing - even after a night out!
 Be on top of your gut and skin health game, so you can balance other aspects of your lifestyle.

 How to Protect Skin From Climate Exposure

 Learning how to get rid of skin texture requires protection against the elements.